Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Defenses

-\textbf{Experiments and results.} We conduct our experiments on CIFAR-10 using SimCLR and ResNet-18.
+\textbf{(c) Experiments and results.} We conduct our experiments on CIFAR-10 using SimCLR and ResNet-18.
 For AdvCL, we use its default configurations on CIFAR-10.
 For data augmentations, we ablate their hyper-parameters.
-Specifically, for Random-Noise, we control the standard deviation of the white noise to be small~($\sigma = 8 / 255$) or large~($\sigma = 64 / 255$).
-For Gauss-Smooth, we control the size of the Gaussian kernel to be small~($3 \time 3$) or large~($15 \time 15$).
-For Cutout, we follow a standard setting that excises a single hole with the size of $16 \times 16$.
-For Matrix-Completion, we adopt a pixel dropping probability of 0.25 and reconstruct the missing pixels using the universal singular value thresholding~(USVT) algorithm with $50\%$ of singular values clipped~\cite{chatterjee2015matrix}.
-In \Appref{app:vis-aug}, we visualizes those augmentations.
+Specifically, for Random Noise, we control the standard deviation of the white noise to be small~($\sigma = 8 / 255$) or large~($\sigma = 64 / 255$).
+For Gauss-Smooth, we control the size of the Gaussian kernel to be small~($3 \times 3$) or large~($15 \times 15$).
+For Cutout, we follow a standard setting that excises a single hole of size $16 \times 16$.
+For Matrix-Completion, we adopt a pixel dropping probability of 0.25 and reconstruct the missing pixels using the universal singular value thresholding~(USVT) algorithm~\citep{chatterjee2015matrix} with $50\%$ of singular values clipped.
+In \Appref{app:vis-aug}, we visualize those augmentations.

-\Tabref{tab:defense} summarizes the defense results.
-It shows that among all defenses, only Adversarial Training and Matrix-Completion can stably work under all three attacks.
-Further, Matrix-Completion gives the best defense accuracy.
-On average it achieves $85.8\%$ accuracy which is $5.7\%$ higher than the second best strategy, adversarial training.
-This is because adversarial training methods, although effective, have a limited performance upper-bound because they trade-off accuracy for increased robustness~\cite{zhang2019theoretically}, which means adversarial training unavoidably hurts the model's performance on clean data.
+\Tabref{tab:defense} shows that among all defenses, only Adversarial Training and Matrix Completion can stably work under both attacks.
+Further, Matrix Completion gives the best defense accuracy.
+On average it achieves $86.9\%$ accuracy which is $5.9\%$ higher than the second best strategy, adversarial training.
+This is because adversarial training methods, although effective, have a limited performance upper-bound because they trade-off accuracy for increased robustness~\citep{zhang2019theoretically}, which means adversarial training unavoidably hurts the model's performance on clean data.
+Our results also reveal that sample-wise poison is more resilient to augmentation-based defenses than class-wise poison, which is highly sensitive to the defense mechanisms.

-Our defense results also reveal interesting properties of different attacks.
-Adversarial poisoning (AP-CL), which is the weakest attack~(highest no defense accuracy), is the most resilient to defense mechanisms~(lowest accuracy under Matrix Completion defense).
-On the other hand, class-wise EMP-CL is very vulnerable to defense mechanisms.
-Even simple data augmentations like adding a small white noise could purify the poisoned examples.
-Such a result naturally raises questions: could we make EMP-CL-C more robust to data augmentations?
-This motivates further research on defending against indiscriminate poisoning of CL.